BlissfulDystopian/BlissfulDystopian/README.md

 ### It's very nice to see you here!
 I'm a Game Technology junior year student at Electronic Engineering Polytechnic Institute of Surabaya.
-For almost 3 years of study, I learned enough about Programming, software engineering and Game Development.
+For almost 3 years of study, I learned alot about programming, software engineering, game development.
 I know that 3 years are far from something called enough, but i really am still have huge willingness and passion to learn anything about my major study inside or outside college's class.

 <br/>